Partner visas

 Common pitfalls for online-met partner visa applications

-1. Hiding or apologising for how you met.
-Owning the timeline (when, on which app, what early messages, when you moved to a different channel, when you met in person) is positive evidence.
-Hiding leaves a gap the case officer fills with worse assumptions.
+Hiding or apologising for how you met.
+Owning the timeline (when, on which app, when you moved to another channel, when you met in person) is good evidence.
+Hiding it leaves a gap that the case officer fills with a worse guess.

-2. Sampling communications instead of exporting them.
-A handful of screenshots looks curated.
-A full export with a covering index looks honest.
+Sending a sample of your messages instead of the full export.
+A handful of screenshots looks hand-picked; a full export with an index looks honest.

-4. Misreading the 12-month de facto rule as a dating test.
-It is a cohabitation test.
-Long-distance dating does not satisfy reg 2.03A unless the relationship is registered, you marry, or you apply for the 300.
+Misreading the 12-month de facto rule as a dating test.
+It counts time living together.
+Long-distance dating does not satisfy the rule unless the relationship is registered, you marry, or you apply for the 300.

-6. Not documenting visits as cohabitation surrogates.
-Every visit should leave a paper trail beyond photographs: Airbnb in both names, joint transit bookings, restaurant reservations, mail received at the same address.
+Not documenting visits as a stand-in for living together.
+Every visit should leave a paper trail beyond photos: Airbnb in both names, joint transit bookings, mail to the same address.

-7. Letting the sponsor's evidence be thinner than the applicant's.
-Online-met cases often over-document the applicant's side and forget that Form 40SP, the sponsor's statement, the sponsor's bank statements (which should show the flights and transfers), and Form 888 witnesses from the sponsor's network are equally important.
+Letting the sponsor's evidence be thinner than the applicant's.
+Form 40SP, the sponsor's bank statements (showing the flights and transfers), and Form 888 witnesses from the sponsor's side matter just as much.

 How Tern handles online-met partner visa applications

-Tern's partner pathway, which covers the 309/100, 820/801, and 300, is designed and reviewed by Antonious Nehme, an immigration lawyer.
+Tern's partner pathway, which covers the 309/100, 820/801, and 300, is designed and reviewed by an immigration lawyer.
 The service fee for the partner pathway starts at AUD $1,400.
-The lower price is a consequence of the modern, software-led workflow we run, not a discount on the same lawyer review you would get elsewhere.
+The lower price comes from the modern, software-led workflow we run.
+The lawyer review behind it is the same one you would get elsewhere.

-For online-met couples specifically, the intake encodes the Yucesan physical-presence check on any 300 and the 12-month de facto duration test, so you see whether the pathway you have chosen actually fits before you pay.
-Where the cheaper, lower-risk path is to marry overseas and lodge a 309 rather than apply for a 300, we will say so.
+For online-met couples, the intake builds in the Yucesan physical-presence check on any 300 and the 12-month de facto test, so you can see whether the pathway you picked actually fits before you pay.
+Where the cheaper, lower-risk path is to marry overseas and apply for a 309 instead of a 300, we will say so.

 Start your partner-pathway application with Tern and the platform will tell you whether the 309, the 820, or the 300 fits your situation before you commit to any of them.